pandey-ankit/coherence-new/add-event/add-event.md

       @WhereFilter("balance < 1000.0d")
       public void onCustomerUpdatedLowBalance(@Updated @CacheName("customers") MapEvent<Integer, Customer> event) {
           Logger.info(String.format("Low balance for customer, Updated customer key=%d, value=%s", event.getKey(), event.getNewValue()));
-      }
+      }</copy>
       ```

-      Looking a one of the methods `onCustomerInserted`, this is annotated as `@CoherenceEventListener`, which indicates to
-      Coherence that this is an event listener.
+      Looking a one of the methods **`onCustomerInserted`**, this is annotated as **`@CoherenceEventListener`, which indicates to Coherence that this is an event listener.
 The `@Inserted` annotation indicates this should be run only on insert events and the `@CacheName` specifies the cache that this listener applies to.

       Note: You will also have to add the following imports:

       ```java
-      import com.oracle.coherence.common.base.Logger;
+      <copy>import com.oracle.coherence.common.base.Logger;
       import com.oracle.coherence.spring.annotation.event.CacheName;
       import com.oracle.coherence.spring.annotation.event.Deleted;
       import com.oracle.coherence.spring.annotation.event.Inserted;
       import com.oracle.coherence.spring.annotation.event.Updated;
       import com.oracle.coherence.spring.event.CoherenceEventListener;
       import com.tangosol.util.MapEvent;
-      import com.oracle.coherence.spring.annotation.WhereFilter;
+      import com.oracle.coherence.spring.annotation.WhereFilter;</copy>
       ```

 2. In a terminal, issue the following command to build the application:

       ```bash
-      mvn clean install -DskipTests
+      <copy>mvn clean install -DskipTests</copy>
       ```

 3. Then run the following command to start the application:

       ```bash
-      java -jar target/springboot-1.0-SNAPSHOT.jar
+      <copy>java -jar target/springboot-1.0-SNAPSHOT.jar</copy>
       ```

 4. In a new terminal window, run the following command to insert a customer:

       ```bash
-      curl -X POST -H "Content-Type: application/json" -d '{"id": 1, "name": "Tim", "balance": 1000}' http://localhost:8080/api/customers
+      <copy>curl -X POST -H "Content-Type: application/json" -d '{"id": 1, "name": "Tim", "balance": 1000}' http://localhost:8080/api/customers</copy>
       ```

       You should see output similar to the following showing the event listener firing: